juanbiltes/wordpress-security-checks/README.md

 visibilidad en motores: no, unchecked
 ```
 5. Done, now login with user `admin` and password `admin`
+6. Last, add a host as this one.
+If you're on Linux/UNIX run `nano /etc/hosts` and add a line with this `127.0.0.1 wordpress-security.com`.
+We may use this in some tools.

 ## Usage
 > Make sure your docker images are running.
 You can validate this using the docker dashboard (you've already installed it).